bence9410/kibit/README.md

 In the application folder, build the jar with 'mvn clean package', then build the docker image with 'docker build -t bence/kibit .'
 Then run the application and the services with 'docker compose up' in the main folder.
+To watch the notifications go into the broker with 'docker exec -it -w //opt/kafka/bin kibit-broker-1 sh' and run './kafka-console-consumer.sh --topic notification --from-beginning --bootstrap-server broker:29092'

 Open api documentation at 'http://localhost:8080/swagger-ui/index.html#/' There are 2 account Bence with 10000 money and Erzsébet with 1000 money.